arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ![Rate limiter high-level design diagram](https://user-images.githubusercontent.com/4745789/78460031-1cb8a600-76db-11ea-94f4-b821244993b3.png)

 ## Deploying in production
-While deploying it to production we could use a memory store like Redis whose features, like Key expiration, transaction, locks, sorted, come in handy.
+While deploying it to production we could use a memory store like Redis whose features, like Key expiration, transaction, locks, sorted, would come in handy.
 The language we chose for explaining and pseudocode was Python but in production to make things super-fast and concurrent we would prefer a language like Java or Golang.
-Picking this stack will keep our server cost down and would also help us make optimum use of resources.
+Picking this stack will keep our server cost down and would also help us make optimum utilization of the resources.

 # References
  - [Rate Limiting - Wikipedia](https://en.wikipedia.org/wiki/Rate_limiting)